liudonghua123/app_launcher/README.md

 3. Modify the configs according to your environment (Optional).
 4. Double click `app_launcher` to run.

+**For MacOS users**: You need to unlock the zip file before extract it because if you does not unlock it, you will not allowed to execute the binary.
+You can unlock it by executing `xattr -d com.apple.quarantine app_launcher-mac.zip` command in your terminal.

 **For Linux users**: You may encounter some chrome crash problems like `libXss.so.1,libappindicator3.so.1 not found` due to the lack of some needed packages.
 For example, you need to install `libXScrnSaver`, `libappindicator3-gtk3`, `redhat-lsb` using `sudo yum install libXScrnSaver libappindicator3-gtk3 redhat-lsb` in redhat/centos/fedora linux before execute `app_launcher`.
 For other linux distributions, similar steps maybe needed.

 ## What's next